Il Boss

 Il Boss (En.
-The Boss, also known as Murder Inferno) is a poliziottesco-noir film written and directed by Fernando Di Leo in 1973.
+The Boss, also known as Murder Inferno) is a 1973 Italian poliziottesco film written and directed by Fernando Di Leo, and starring Henry Silva, Richard Conte, Gianni Garko, amnd Antonia Santilli.
 It is the final part of Di Leo's Milieu Trilogy, also consisting of Milano calibro 9 and La mala ordina, both released in 1972.
+The screenplay is based on the novel Mafioso by American author Peter McCurtin.

 Plot

 Nick Lanzetta (Henry Silva) takes out several members of a rival crime family for his boss Don Corrasco (Richard Conte).
 The enemy clan attempts retribution by kidnapping an associate's daughter, who turns out to be a nymphomaniac.
 A violent power struggle within the Mafia ensues.